yuri/cows/README.md

-This is a blank repository, we'll add something more useful later.
+This is a new repository, we'll add something more useful later.